 - This event has passed.

 Thailand is certainly no stranger to everything that’s quirky and out of the ordinary.
-The Phuket Vegetarian Festival – also known under its more Taoist-inspired name Nine Emperor Gods Festival – is no exception.
+The Phuket Vegetarian Festival held in autumn – also known under its more Taoist-inspired name Nine Emperor Gods Festival – is no exception.

 It’s considered as the number one auspicious event on the southern Thai island of Phuket, and may as well be one of the country’s most eccentric and extreme festivals.

 The festival will begin with the raising of the ‘Go Teng’ poles being raised at participating shrines, allowing the Nine Emperor Gods to descend from the heavens.
 The festival will conclude with the lowering of the Go Teng poles.

 If you’re a vegetarian who’s averse to blood being spilt and who needs his or her daily treat of fresh veggies, the Phuket Vegetarian Festival may not be for you.
 This Taoist event is celebrated every year by Chinese communities around Southeast Asia, but in Phuket – home to a substantial Thai-Chinese population – the celebrations include ritual self-mutilation such as extreme and often bloody body piercing, tongue slashing, burning coal walking, climbing razor-blade-sharp ladders, and other fun activities that demonstrate one’s devotion to gods and ancestors.
 Tabloid news photographers would have a field day here and it comes as no surprise that the Phuket Vegetarian Festival – as sensational and shocking as it is unusual – attracts hordes of spectators every year.

 If you travel to Phuket via Bangkok, why not stay an extra day in the capital and discover 6 Undiscovered Things to Do in Bangkok.